code-312/ceic-jekyll/pages/services/clear-your-record.md

     records as widely as possible, especially those that are not ‘Stand-alone’ offenses.</p>"
   column_two: "<h2>What We Do</h2><p>The Coalition organizes record clearing events
-    every other month in Chicago, along with quarterly community reentry resources fairs events to support our neighbors come home.
+    every other month in Chicago, along with quarterly community reentry resources fairs events to support our neighbors who come home.
 Our programming is available to all people, not just those who have cannabis records.</p><p>We also provide connections and resources for people outside of Chicagoland, and partner with organizations across the state to host events.</p><p>If you are in need of expungement